felipecsl/portfolio.huskly.finance/README.md

 Supports equities, crypto, ETFs, mutual funds and more.
 Displays a chart with the price history, current price, and percentage change.

+## Transaction History

+Allows displaying and filtering through all transactions across all accounts.

 ## Building and running locally